This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 And, down in San Diego, you can learn to surf at La Jolla Shores, a gentle spot, perfect for starting out, with lessons starting from $72 upward for an hour.

-There’s really no shortage of options for kit hire throughout the state.
+There’s really no shortage of options for kit hire when surfing California.
 With prices and stock being widely available, many visitors find this easier than hauling their own kit.

 On the Beach surf shop in Monterey County offers half and full-day hire for a range of goods, this includes wetsuits from $15.

-Back in Los Angeles, if you’re looking for long rentals, the Malibu Longboards school offers a surfboard and wetsuit for the week for just $99.
+Back in Los Angeles, if you’re looking for longer rentals for surfing california, the Malibu Longboards school offers a surfboard and wetsuit for the week for just $99.
 And, when in San Diego, the Surf Diva offers bargain rentals starting from $6 for a wetsuit.

 Also, for Awayco members, you’ll find more than 20 surfboard rental locations in California.